 Once the light turns green, you are good to go.

-Anyway, behind the water slide is the S’l Vous Play area for children.
+You’ll find the aquatic play area behind the slide area, toward the front corner of the pool.
 S’il Vous Play is an interactive water play area that features characters from Disney’s Fantasia.
 It was inspired by some of the grander public fountains in Europe.

 Here is a better view.

-This aquatic play area is perfect for children.
+It’s such a fun play area for children.

 The pool deck features a variety of seating.

-You can go full sun or sit under an umbrella.
-You know it’s a rather sunny place.
+You can go full sun or sit under an umbrella in the shade.

 A beach area is available outside the pool area if you want more privacy.
 Additionally, the Movie Lawn sits directly behind the pool area.